Which of the following best describes the primary focus of biolog... | Channels for Pearson+

 1

-Understand the definition of biology: Biology is the scientific study of life and living organisms, including their structure, function, growth, evolution, distribution, and interactions with their environment.
+Step 1: Begin by understanding the scope of biology as a scientific discipline.
+Biology is the study of life and living organisms, including their structure, function, growth, evolution, distribution, and interactions with their environment.

-Analyze the options provided: Each option represents a different scientific discipline.
-Identify which one aligns with the definition of biology.
+Step 2: Compare the provided options to the definition of biology.
+Eliminate choices that do not align with the study of living organisms and their interactions with the environment.

-Option 1: 'The study of living organisms and their interactions with the environment' directly matches the definition of biology, as it focuses on life and its interactions.
+Step 3: Analyze the first option: 'The study of living organisms and their interactions with the environment.'
+This aligns directly with the definition of biology and is likely the correct answer.

-Option 2: 'The study of chemical reactions and compounds' refers to chemistry, which focuses on the properties and interactions of matter, not specifically on living organisms.
+Step 4: Evaluate the second option: 'The exploration of celestial bodies and the universe.'
+This pertains to astronomy, not biology, so it can be eliminated.

-Option 3 and 4: 'The study of Earth's physical structure and substances' refers to geology, and 'The study of celestial bodies and the universe' refers to astronomy.
-Neither of these focuses on living organisms, so they do not align with the primary focus of biology.
+Step 5: Assess the third and fourth options: 'The analysis of chemical reactions in non-living matter' relates to chemistry, and 'The study of historical events and human societies' pertains to history or anthropology.
+Neither of these options aligns with the focus of biology, so they can also be eliminated.

 Watch next